xMinds events, resources, and memberships are always FREE

 xMinds Logo - xMinds in teal and dark blue where the X looks like a person with an orange head; followed by the words Partnership for Extraordinary MindsImproving education for autistic students in Montgomery County, MD

-Children’s and Young Adult Literature by Autistic Authors, Featuring Autistic Characters
+Children’s and Young Adult Literature by Autistic Authors

-Are you looking for books for children or teens that feature autistic characters?
-The following authors are all autistic themselves and highlight autistic and neurodiverse individuals in their writings.
+The following authors of children's and young adult (YA) literature are all autistic themselves, and they frequently highlight autistic and neurodiverse individuals in their writings.
 The book descriptions are adapted from the author's website, unless noted otherwise.
-Please note that there may not be an autistic character in every work by these authors.
+For further reading inspiration, we've included the authors' reading recommendations.

 Tiffany Hammond

 A Day With No Words invites readers into the life of an autism family who communicate without spoken language.
-This colorful picture book shares what life can look like for families who use nonverbal communication, utilizing tools to embrace different methods of "speaking."
-Told from the perspective on a nonspeaking boy, "A Day With No Words" provides insights into the child’s thoughts.
+This colorful picture book shares what life can look like for families who utilize tools to embrace different methods of "speaking."
+Told from the perspective of a nonspeaking boy, "A Day With No Words" provides insights into the child’s thoughts.
 The story highlights the bond between mother and child and follows them on a day where they use a tablet to communicate with others.
 Young child picture book

 Ivelisse Housman